 Anna Parisi (Katrina Law - Snow Bride) has put her heart and soul in to becoming an artist but with no track record she is finding it impossible to get a gallery to exhibit her work, although her sister would love to exhibit her Christmas paintings in her restaurant even if they are only pictures Anna does for fun.
-With rent to pay Anna advertises herself as a personal shopper which is how she comes to work for corporate executive Marc Rehnquist (Aaron O'Connell - A Prince for Christmas) who is far too busy to do his own Christmas shopping but has a list of people he needs gifts buying for over the next 13 days.
+With rent to pay Anna advertises her services as a personal shopper which is how she comes to work for Marc Rehnquist (Aaron O'Connell - A Prince for Christmas), a corporate executive who is far too busy to do his own Christmas shopping but has a list of people he needs gifts buying for over the next 13 days.
 Of course the single Anna and the single Marc end up spending time together which leads to more than a work relationship especially as Anna's knack for buying the right present leads to Marc realising that gift giving is not just about the amount of money you spend.

 Rule number 1 for having a successful Hallmark Christmas movie; get your female lead right.
 She needs to be likeable, attractive and having a good heart, oh and sparkling eyes with a wonderful smile doesn't go a miss either.
-And in "12 Gifts of Christmas" they have Katrina Law and they nailed it as she ticks every single box and more with her looking like someone you would want to cuddle up with on a snowy night.
-You may think I am being shallow but trust me it is such a crucial part of a Hallmark Christmas movie that get this wrong and you might as well kiss the movie goodbye.
+And in "12 Gifts of Christmas" they picked Katrina Law and they nailed it as she ticks every single box and more with her looking like someone you would want to cuddle up with on a snowy night.
+You may think I am being shallow but trust me the lead casting is such a crucial part of a Hallmark Christmas movie that get this wrong and you might as well kiss the movie goodbye.